Capital Bikeshare: Expansion

 In 2014, plans to add about 60 stations were put on hold after CaBi's main source for the bikes, the Montreal-based Public Bike System Co., went bankrupt.
 Over the next year, Capital Bikeshare bought used bikes and docks from the Ottawa bike-share system and new bikes from Motivate, a "New York-based company formed by investors who purchased previous operator Alta Bicycle Share."
 The expansion resumed in late 2015.
 In August 2015, Capital Bikeshare announced that it had found a new equipment supplier and would add 435 bikes and 40 stations in D.C. and 140 bikes and 20 stations elsewhere.
 It also reported having 29,000 members who had taken a total of more than 10.5 million trips.

 On September 1, 2016, the system celebrated the installation of its 400th station at Division Ave & Foote St NE in Washington, DC.
 On October 21, 2016, Fairfax County, Virginia deployed 29 stations and 212 bikes in the Reston and Tysons Corner areas.

 On June 1, 2018, Capital Bikeshare expanded its territory for bike rentals, establishing itself in Prince George’s County, which became the sixth jurisdiction to join the system.
 An official ceremony kicking off the service was held on June 1.
 Stations were originally located in Largo and Hyattsville, and then later expanded to Greenbelt, the area along Route 1, and National Harbor.

 In May 2019, 11 new stations were added in the seventh member jurisdiction, Falls Church, Virginia.

 Capital Bikeshare use rose during and after the Covid-19 pandemic, eventually breaking a five-year record in May 2023.
 As a result of the increased use, the DC government announced plans to expand the program in 2021.
 After receiving a grant from D.C.’s Department of Energy and Environment in March 2024, the system began upgrading stations with solar panels stations to charge e-bikes.

-In August of 2025, Capital Bikeshare expanded to the Herndon and Huntington areas in Fairfax County, completing a County goal of serving all Metro stations and reaching 81 of 98 Metro stations in the region.
+In August 2025, Capital Bikeshare expanded to the Herndon and Huntington areas in Fairfax County, completing a County goal of serving all Metro stations and reaching 81 of 98 Metro stations in the region.

+Capital Bikeshare expanded to Vienna, Virginia with five stations in August 2026.